Harness racing in New Zealand: Racing rules

-In New Zealand the metric distances are used.
+In New Zealand, the metric distances are used.
 Races are at distances between 1600m and 3200m.

-In New Zealand racing the leader does not have to hand up the lead to any horse that challenges, often leaving a horse parked outside the leader in the "death seat", "the death", or "facing the breeze", which results in this horse covers more ground than the leader.
+Racing the leader does not have to hand up the lead to any horse that challenges, often leaving a horse parked outside the leader in the "death seat", "the death", or "facing the breeze", which results in this horse covers more ground than the leader.

 New Zealand races may have a field of up to 16 horses, although as numbers of horses have reduced some races will have less than 10 starters.
 This generally means that with the smaller tracks a "three wide train" starts as the field gets the bell to signal their final lap.

 There is a system of an 'open lane' or 'passing lane' ('sprint lane' in Australia).
 These lanes do not operate on all tracks and have been a point of argument between many industry participants.

 New Zealand horses are able to easily "cross the Tasman" to Australia, and Australian horses often compete in major New Zealand races.

-In 2021 New Zealand aligned the deemed birth date of horses from 1 August to 1 January.
+In 2021, New Zealand aligned the deemed birth date of horses from 1 August to 1 January.